jvalue/jayvee/rfc/0015-multi-file-jayvee/0015-multi-file-jayvee.md

 - elements within a pipeline cannot be referenced by outside elements

-**Imported elements are handled as if they were defined at the root level.**
+**Used elements of different files are handled as if they were defined at the root level.**

-### Importing elements
+### Using elements

-Only `publish`ed elements can be imported into other files.
+Only `publish`ed elements can be used in other files.

-#### Importing published elements of a file (within the same project)
+#### Using published elements of a file (within the same project)

 ```
-from './path/to/location.jv' use { MyDomainSpecificValuetype1 }; // only imports the defined elements from the file, access via qualified name as if it would be defined at the root level
+from './path/to/location.jv' use { MyDomainSpecificValuetype1 }; // only use the defined elements from the file, access via qualified name as if it would be defined at the root level
-from './path/to/location.jv' use { MyDomainSpecificValuetype1 called Vt1} // only imports the defined elements from the file, access via qualified name using the alias
+from './path/to/location.jv' use { MyDomainSpecificValuetype1 called Vt1} // only use the defined elements from the file, access via qualified name using the alias
 ```

-References to these imported elements is by their qualified name (unless altered by an alias).
+References to these used elements is by their qualified name (unless altered by an alias).

-#### Importing a library (from outside of the project)
+#### Using a library (from outside of the project)

-Each import explicitly defines the version of the imported library.
+Each `use` explicitly defines the version of the used library.
 On version mismatch, an error is raised.
-Libraries can only be imported as a whole.
+Libraries can only be used as a whole.

 ```
-from './path/to/location.jv' use { MyDomainLibrary version 1.2.3 }; // only imports the named library, access via qualified name
+from './path/to/location.jv' use { MyDomainLibrary version 1.2.3 }; // only use the named library, access via qualified name
 from './path/to/location.jv' use {
   MyDomainLibrary1 version 1.2.3,
   MyDomainLibrary1 version 1.2.3
-}; // only imports the named libraries, access via qualified name
+}; // only use the named libraries, access via qualified name
-from './path/to/location.jv' use { MyDomainLibrary version 1.2.3 called MyLibraryAlias} // only imports the named library, access via qualified name using the alias
+from './path/to/location.jv' use { MyDomainLibrary version 1.2.3 called MyLibraryAlias} // only use the named library, access via qualified name using the alias
 ```

-References to these imported elements is by their qualified name (unless altered by an alias).
+References to these used elements is by their qualified name (unless altered by an alias).

 ## Drawbacks